lucid-wei/g-cubed_teaching_model/site_src/4io_folder.md

 ## The simulations folder and its contents

-The simulations folder contains the one folder for each simulation experiment being conducted with the model.
+The simulations folder contains one folder for each simulation experiment being conducted with the model.

 ## The experiment folder names are user-determined.